0xjrx/KAUMA/README.md

 # KAUMA (Kryptoanalysis und Methoden Audit)

 This is my submission for the KAUMA labwork assignment at DHBW Mannheim.
 This tool implements various cryptographic operations and functions.
-The tool processes JSON-formatted input files, performs the requested cryptographic operations and returns standardized results.
+The tool processes JSON-formatted input files, performs the requested cryptographic operations, and returns standardized results.

 ## Features